 When it comes to buying liability insurance, the conversation usually centers on what it covers.
-Many business owners do not attend the exclusions – only to be surprised later when they are legally challenged by a third-party and they want a claim that’s not covered by the insurance.
+Many business owners do not attend the Specific conditions listed in an insurance or medical care policy that is not covered by benefit payments.
+Common exclusions include More – only to be surprised later when they are legally challenged by a third-party and they want a claim that’s not covered by the insurance.

 This is why it’s important to have a fair idea of what the insurance doesn’t cover.